People Look for Patterns

 Visual symbolism is a key influencing component in filmmaking an obvious example is with props, set dressing and clothing.
 For example, in the final scene of the crime thriller The Counselor (directed by Ridley Scott), the character Malkina (played by Cameron Diaz) appears wearing a gray hooded garment.
 Her actions have recently caused the deaths of two of the main characters.
 It could be suggested that Malkina’s clothing style is a visual metaphor for an Angel of Death or perhaps the Grim Reaper.
 Her styling choice not only reinforces her character’s dialogue in the scene it also visually suggests to the audience that death cloaks all that comes into contact with her.

 Another example from the same film is where the character Westray (played by Brad Pitt) is sitting on a couch speaking with the Counselor (played by Michael Fassbender).
 Directly above Westray is a large painting that shows a finger pointing toward the exit (the bottom of the painting also stays in frame throughout the whole scene surrounding Westray’s head, shoulders, and back).
 It’s a turning point in the film where the Counselor needs to confirm whether or not he is going to participate in financing a drug deal with the Mexican cartel.
-Not only is he being warned by Westrey that there is no turning back once he decides to proceed, the large visual metaphor of a finger pointing toward the exit is a subconscious signal to the audience that the Counselor should heed the warning and walk away.
+Not only is he being warned by Westrey that there is no turning back once he decides to proceed, but the large visual metaphor of a finger pointing toward the exit is also a subconscious signal to the audience that the Counselor should heed the warning and walk away.

 Everything you see or hear in movies or on TV has been meticulously and deliberately placed there to create the desired effect, and to influence the audience into thinking, feeling or responding in a certain way, whether the audience is consciously aware of it or not.